darkmagic2/Fullstack-note-app/readme.md

 Archive a note with the "Archive" button; view archived notes with the "Show Archived" toggle.
 Unarchive a note with the "Unarchive" button.
 Delete notes permanently with the "Delete" button.
+Edit a note by clicking the "Edit" button, modify the fields, and click "Update Note" to save changes.
 The page refreshes after adding a new note.

 Development